 Buy the right speakers

 Buy the speaker according to room size.
 Cube speakers wouldn’t be of any use in a huge room and floor standing speakers would be too big for medium to small sized rooms.
-If your home theater space is less, buy bookshelf speakers with combined subwoofers.
+If your home theater space is less, buy wood shelf speakers.
 For any size speaker, you would need to buy a central speaker that you can place on or below the TV or projector.

 Budget for cables